Policies and FAQ

 • Our Summer Camp schedule will be posted in February.

-You can get advance e-mail notification by signing up for our eNews.
+You can get an advance e-mail notification by signing up for our eNews.

 Technique classes are focused on the process of building skills.
 Students may approach a different topic or theme each class, testing and applying skills in different ways.
 The final day of class usually involves a showcase where we welcome parents and families to experience the skills students have learned.